cs-ieee-ist/cs-essentials/content/topics/git/1-Basics.md

 $ git init
 ```

-This created a new subdirectory named `.git`, this contains all of necessary files for the Git repository.
+This created a new subdirectory named `.git`, this contains all of the necessary files for the Git repository.
 See [Git Internals](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain#ch10-git-internals) for more information about exactly what files are contained in the .git directory you just created.

 **Track a file**